artOfThePigeon/Tech-Academy-Live-Project/README.md

 }
 ```

 I only defined two sections, 'side' for user profile information and 'body' for the post itself.
-When a user submits a comment, it auto-generates a new row for itself, continuing the patter, without moving over in columns.
+When a user submits a comment, it auto-generates a new row for itself, continuing the pattern without moving over in columns.

 ### Home-Page
 Similar to the post-page, the home-page needed a way for all new posts to display properly in the container without overflowing onto a new column.
 The inital template is simple and clean looking, thanks to django's template tags.